Republic of China Armed Forces: Etymology

 The Republic of China Armed Forces is the national military of the ROC.
 In Taiwan, it is commonly referred to as the National Armed Forces, pronounced Kuo^{2}-Chün^{1} in Mandarin (國軍 (Guójūn, Guójyūn), literally "National Army").
 This term is also widely used among overseas Chinese communities supportive of Taiwan or the ROC government.
-It is abbreviated as Kuo^{2}-Chün^{1} (國軍 (Guójūn, Guójyūn), literally "National Army").
 Colloquially, it is also known in mainland China and elsewhere worldwide in an international context as the Taiwanese Armed Forces (台军) to distinguish from the People's Liberation Army (PLA) of the People's Republic of China (PRC).

 When the ROC was in power in mainland China, its army was the National Revolutionary Army before being renamed as the Republic of China Armed Forces in 1947 due to the implementation of the Constitution of the Republic of China.
 Prior to the establishment of the PRC in 1949, the ROC military was also widely referred to internationally as the Nationalist Forces, a term that continued to be used by some countries until the 1970s.